Haikyn/Haikyn/README.md

 - 👋 Hi, I’m @Haikyn
-- 👀 I’m interested in IT, cybersecu and a lotof technology
+- 👀 I’m interested in IT, cybersecu and a lot of technology
 - 🌱 I’m currently learning BTS SIO  ( french diploma )
--  ✨ You cant reach me at my discord "Jeff le Créateur#3298
+-  ✨ You can reach me at my discord "Jeff le Créateur#3298

 <!---
 Haikyn/Haikyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.